IBM/wcs-ocaml/README.md

 opam install wcs
 ```

-This will install the three main packages:
+This will install the four main packages:
 - wcs-lib,
+- wcs-api,
-- wcs-api, and,
+- wcs-api-unix and,
 - wcs